-- Sculptures are covered by insurance, paid for by the Jurisdiction, based on the amount specified in the artist’s contract with the Jurisdiction.
+- Works are covered immediately after delivery through the duration of the exhibition until such time each piece is uninstalled, and paid for by the Jurisdiction, based on the amount specified in the Artist’s contract with the Jurisdiction.

-- The artist is responsible for getting the artwork to the Jurisdiction location and providing written installation instructions.
+- The artist is responsible for delivery of the piece(s) to the Jurisdiction location and providing written installation instructions.

 - The Jurisdiction is responsible for the installation costs at the location site.

 - Artists must work closely with the Jurisdiction until the installation of the piece(s) is complete, cleaning and maintenance instructions have been received, and again during the uninstallation if applicable.

 Artists will work directly with the Jurisdiction that selected the work(s) regarding the contract and installation.
 The information below is the basic information included in the contract.
 Additional information specific to the Jurisdiction may also be included.
 Contracts must be signed prior to installation, which takes place in mid- to late-May for the upcoming program year.

 The Artist hereby warrants that the Artist created and possesses unencumbered title to the works of art listed and described on the attached Schedule of Artworks (“the Schedule”) and has the right to loan these works for purposes of exhibition.